So you’re ready to take the leap and buy a keyboard or piano for your wannabe musician? We know how hard it can be to start.

 - LCD display for guidance.

-- The stool and keyboard stand can be folded for portability.
+- The foldable stool and keyboard stand make for easy portability.

 - The stool is not adjustable.